 By borrowing funds, the company creates a chance to earn more revenue by acquiring new assets.

 The interest expense on the fund borrowed is tax-deductible.
 So, it lowers the tax burden on the borrower.
 In other words, the debt reduces its net cost to the borrower.

 Higher interest rates than earnings

 Trading on equity is not always favorable.
 It may lead to disproportionate losses if a business is unable to pay off the interest expense.
-Financial managers must note that such borrowings can prove extremely risky for a business, which depends upon short-term borrowings to fund its operations.
-A sudden rise in the short-term interest rates may increase the burden of interest expense, and could even lead to losses.
+Financial managers must note that such borrowings can prove extremely risky for a business, depending on short-term borrowings to fund its operations.
+A sudden rise in the short-term interest rates may increase the interest expense burden and could even lead to losses.